Blazin' Squad: Friday Hill and Times Like These: 2005–2006

 In 2005, Strider, Flava and Kenzie signed a record deal with Polydor records, and began recording an album under the name Friday Hill, named after a location in their hometown in Chingford.
 In October 2005, the group released their debut single, "Baby Goodbye", which reached #5 in the UK Singles Chart, selling over 80,000 copies.
 In February 2006, they released a second single, "One More Night Alone", which reached #13 on the UK Singles Chart.
-Their album, entitled Times Like These, was also released in February 2006, but only peaked at #67 on the UK Albums Chart, and such, were soon dropped from their label.
+Their album, entitled Times Like These, was also released in February 2006, but only peaked at #67 on the UK Albums Chart, leading them to be dropped from their label.

 In July 2006, Rocky-B, Reepa, Spike-E and Melo-D made an announcement that they were going to reform as Blazin' Squad, and record and release a new album under Peach Records.
-They released a single, "All Night Long", in August 2006, however, it only peaked at #54, which resulted in their record deal being scrapped and a further disbandment.
+They released a single, "All Night Long", in August 2006, however, it only peaked at #54, which resulted in their record deal being scrapped and their disbandment.

 Greatest Hits: 2009

-In June 2009, Strider, Flava, Kenzie, Krazy and Rocky B announced they would be re-uniting as a five piece, and subsequently released their comeback single, "Let's Start Again".
+In June 2009, Strider, Flava, Kenzie, Krazy and Rocky B announced they would be re-uniting as a five-piece, and subsequently released their comeback single, "Let's Start Again".
 The single fared slightly better than the previous single but could only peak at #51 on the UK Singles Chart.
 Despite their record label wanting to drop them following the lack of success of the single, they had signed a binding contract to release an album.
 The label issued a Greatest Hits compilation via digital download and thereby ended the contract with the group.